jen20/action-docker-build/README.md

+**This repository is no longer maintained.
+An active fork is available at https://github.com/pulumi/action-docker-build, which should be used instead.**

 # Docker Image Builder for GitHub Actions

 This repository contains a GitHub Action to build, tag and push a Docker image based on a `Dockerfile`.